ERAP2: Antigen presentation

 Unlike ERAP1, ERAP2 can trim efficiently peptides that already have optimal length for MHC class I presentation.
 Thus ERAP2 has been shown to shorten peptides of 9 or fewer amino acids, thereby destroying antigenic peptides in some cases.
+Beyond N-terminal trimming, ERAP2 has also been reported to influence the immunopeptidome through internal sequence preferences that shape peptide motifs presented by specific MHC class I alleles.
+In the context of HLA-A29, ERAP2 expression promotes the generation of a distinct HLA-A29-specific peptide submotif.
+This peptide motif is detectable in putative autoantigens implicated in HLA-A29-associated birdshot uveitis, a disease strongly associated with genetic variation in ERAP2 and ERAP1.
+Analyses of the HLA-A29 immunopeptidome further indicate that ERAP2-dependent peptide selection reflects internal sequence specificity beyond simple N-terminal trimming.

 ERAP2 displays a preference for peptide substrates that carry N-terminal basic residues (arginine, lysine).
 A fraction of ERAP2 is reported to form complexes with ERAP1, as seen in co-precipitation experiments.
 Heterodimer formation improves peptide-trimming efficiency, resulting in an expanded antigenic repertoire and a more diverse immune response.
 The ERAP1-ERAP2 complex can trim free peptides in the ER and may also be able to trim MHC I-bound precursor peptides, according to some authors.
 Individuals homozygous for ERAP2 haplotype B lack ERAP2 protein expression and have significantly lower MHC class I levels on the surface of B cells.
 This may result in an altered presentation of antigens and resulting immune responses.